-The costs associated with preparing, printing and distributing NMLR and NRJ are paid by subscription fees and royalties.
+The costs associated with preparing, printing and distributing NMLR and NRJ are paid by the journals' royalties.
 The faculty and staff who support the journals are not paid from this revenue.
+The Tribal Law Journal may follow different funding and processes.

 UNM policies prohibit student access to the business operations budget.

-Purchases under $50 for food/drink that are contemplated within the shared budget can be made directly by members of the editorial boards and submitted for reimbursement.
-To receive a reimbursement, submit the following to the Library Director within 180 days of purchase:
+Purchases under $50 for food/drink that are contemplated within the shared budget can be made directly by members of the editorial boards and submitted for reimbursement or be made by the Library Accountant using her UNM purchasing card.
+To receive a reimbursement, submit the following to the Library Accountant within 180 days of purchase:

-Purchases over $50 must receive pre-approval from the Library Director or be made with a UNM purchasing card.
+Purchases over $50 must receive pre-approval or be made by the Library Accountant using her UNM purchasing card.
+Contact the Library Accountant to start the process.

 The University will not reimburse tax paid on purchases.
 To avoid paying tax, you must provide the vendor with the journals' tax exempt certificate.